 What I’m suggesting is this: Woo us with your research and internship opportunities.
 We want to know your ratio of students-to-faculty not frat boys-to-food trucks.
 Keep your limericks, and dazzle us with bullet-pointed lists of statistics on your graduates’ job placement rates and starting salaries across majors.

 Because, after all, with the debt we’re about to incur, we deserve nothing less.
-Among the Class of 2018,, and graduated with an average debt of $29,800, which includes both private and federal debt.
+Among the Class of 2018, 69 percent of those enrolled took out student loans [studentloanhero.com], and graduated with an average debt of $29,800, which includes both private and federal debt.
 At the same time, 14 percent of their parents borrowed an average of $35,600 in federal Parent PLUS loans.

 No 24-hour, on-campus Panda Express is going to soften that bleak reality.
 So save your jokes about the Provost’s wacky golf pants collection.
 Spare us these virtual glitter bombs, and provide us with information we care about.